labstreaminglayer/liblsl-rust/README.md

 * x86_64-apple-darwin
 ```

+## API Documentation

+Doocumentation for the most recent release can be found at [docs.rs](https://docs.rs/lsl).

 #### The [lsl-sys](https://crates.io/crates/lsl-sys) crate

 The `lsl` crate depends on a lower-level `lsl-sys` crate that provides the raw (unsafe) native